prettydiff/simple/readme.md

 * null - Null only exists to unset a value from a reference.
 In expressions null values are coerced to a boolean false value so that they can be positively compared to either null or false without explicit need for a null check.
 If a reference needs to be evaluated against literal null check the reference's type to ensure it isn't a boolean.

 #### Non-primitives (passed by reference)
-* function - A bag of instructions that accepts parameters for input and always returns a value, where that value is null by default.
+* function - A bag of instructions that accepts parameters for input and always returns a value, where that value is the function itself by default.
    - Declared by applying a parenthsis grouping prior to a block.
    - `cat: () {console.log("meow");}`
    - Executed when a parethesis grouping follows the function's reference.
-   - `cat(); // returns null because the function does not specify a return value //`
+   - `cat(); // returns the actual function because a return value isn't specific and executes its instructions //`
    - Without the following parenthesis the reference to the function itself is passed without executing the function.
-   - `cat; // returns the actual function //`
+   - `cat; // returns the actual function without executing its instructions //`
 * array - A list of dynamic length where keys are 0 based incrementing integers and values are of any data type.
 Every index must have a value.
 Sparse arrays will throw an error.
    - Declared by use of the global Store hash's array property.
    - `animals: Store.array("cat", "dog", "parrot")`